Kitten Care Information

 Flea control is very important for kittens.
 A large flea burden can cause anaemia, intense itching and secondary skin infections.
 We recommend all pets are on year-round flea control.
 In Brisbane’s warm humid climate it can be very difficult to eradicate a flea burden in your house and yard – it is much better to keep them away in the first place.
 All animals in the household must be treated for control to be effective.
 Only 5% of fleas live on your pet.
 95% live in the environment.
 It is very important to keep up a continuous flea prevention regime or you may find you have a flea infestation.

 Ticks can be a life-threatening problem all year round but particularly in the warmer months and especially after rain.
 If you are in a known paralysis tick area or your cat is likely to come into contact with ticks use a suitable prevention program.
 Note that no product is guaranteed 100% effective.
 Nothing beats checking your cat over by hand each day – remove any ticks straight away and monitor your cat closely for signs of tick poisoning.
 Signs of tick paralysis include wobbly back legs, laboured breathing, change in voice, retching or vomiting.
 Seek veterinary attention immediately if your cat is showing any of these signs.
 The earlier we catch the problem, the better chance we have of saving your pet.

 The best tick control product available for cats is Bravecto 3-month spot on.
 Tick control should be implemented all year round.

-See the table provided for a list of worming, tick and flea products available at our clinic.
+Below is a list of worming, tick and flea products available at our clinic: